gk646/raynodes/README.md

 - Components can be tied to some identifier (a string here) which allows nodes to built at runtime
     - This allows for instructions in string form on how to build a specific node -> plugins

-However this also has some drawbacks:
+However, this also has some drawbacks:

-- A node doesnt have the functionality of all its components combined
+- A node doesn't have the functionality of all its components combined
-    - Its just a container... -> this could be improved with inter-component data transfers
+    - It's just a container... -> this could be improved with inter-component data transfers
 - Having a nested structure adds extra complexity to reading and saving

+Pretty much all the drawbacks of some earlier approaches are solved by introducing custom nodes, although this adds more complexity and needs proper implementation of inter-component data transfer.